Want to make a difference in your community? Consider running for local office.

 South-side neighborhood organizer Cassandra Pope running for Janesville City Council (Nov.
 27)

-Seeman, Willams say they'll run for Janesville City Council (Nov.
+Seeman, Williams say they'll run for Janesville City Council (Nov.
 26)

 Reese Wood announces Janesville City Council candidacy (Nov.
 24)